 Like anything that follows in the footsteps of greatness, the E21 3 Series has lived in the shadows of its 2002 predecessor for decades.
-The ’02 not only helped save BMW from financial ruin, it also captured the imagination of the car-buying public unlike any BMW before…or arguably since.
-The E21 3 Series, by comparison, was merely another competent sport sedan from Bavaria, something the automotive world had grown accustomed to by the mid-1970s.
+The ’02 not only helped save BMW from financial ruin, but it also captured the imagination of the car-buying public unlike any BMW before…or arguably since.
+The E21 3 Series, by comparison, was merely another competent sports sedan from Bavaria, something the automotive world had grown accustomed to by the mid-1970s.

 To make matters worse, the E21 was developed during the darkest era of the modern automobile: Just as the OPEC oil embargo of 1973 sparked a sudden demand for improved fuel economy, any new vehicle sold in America also had to meet much stricter safety and emissions regulations.
 That added weight and complexity, both of which had a correspondingly negative impact on fuel consumption.

 The net result was that almost every new car introduced during the Ford and Carter administrations performed worse than its immediate predecessor.
 Weight went up, horsepower went down and performance paid the biggest price.
 Although the E21’s engineers made a valiant attempt to conform to the new regulations without diluting too much of the 2002’s spunky character, they met with only moderate success.
 The E21 was larger, heavier and slower than the ’02 it replaced, and many BMW enthusiasts were understandably disappointed.

 That was 1975, however.
 Thirty-six years later, would hindsight prove more favorable to the E21 than contemporary opinion had been?
 After all, the original 3 Series was undoubtedly a better sports sedan than anything from BMW’s competitors, all of whom were also turning out larger, heavier and slower machines during the 1970s.
 Perhaps a fresh look at the E21 would show it as a better car than its lukewarm reputation might suggest.